Exam Content Outline

 c. simplify work procedures and steps

-d. monitor work flow; identify and correct problems
+d. monitor workflow; identify and correct problems

 e. assure adequate hand washing sinks, lavatory facilities, and supplies

-4. identify appropriate environmental controls for water supply, waste disposal, and ventilation
+4. Identify appropriate environmental controls for water supply, waste disposal, and ventilation

-5. follow an integrated pest management (IPM) system
+5. Follow an integrated pest management (IPM) system

-6. prepare a safety inspection checklist
+6. Prepare a safety inspection checklist

-7. write an inspection report on hazards
+7. Write an inspection report on hazards

 Domain 5.
-Business Operations - 16%
+Business Operations - 14%

-A. Manage a Budget
+A. Research, Develop, and Manage an Operating Budget

-1. Determine facility needs
+1. Determine facility needs (e.g., food, supplements, labor, supplies, small equipment, chemicals)

-2. Compute cost of menus (e.g., supplements)
+3. Compute cost of menus (e.g., price comparison study, convenience vs. scratch food)

 4. Calculate daily cost PPD (e.g., food, labor, supplies)

-5. Recommend specifications for new capital equipment
+5. Present specifications for new capital expenditures

 C. Plan and Budget for Improvements in the Department Design and Layout

-3. Communicate improvement recommendations
+2. Communicate improvement recommendations to leadership

-5. Research concepts/products related to department facility design
+4. Research concepts/products related to department facility design

-6. Prepare proposals, specifications for new construction or renovation in layout/design changes
+5. Prepare proposals, specifications for new construction or renovation in layout/design changes

-D. Assist in the Purchasing Process
+D. Manage the Purchasing Process

 3. Establish purchasing specifications

-8. Check inventory to identify purchase needs
+5. Check inventory to identify purchase needs

-9. Complete purchase order requisition forms
+6. Complete purchase orders and requisition forms

-11. Recognize inventory management practices (e.g., FIFO, par stock, physical, perpetual)
+7. Perform and maintain inventory management practices (e.g., FIFO, par stock, physical, perpetual)

 E. Manage Revenue Generating Services

-1. Supervise cash activities and reports
+1. Manage and audit cash activities and reports (e.g., petty cash)

-2. Calculate cost to set prices for retail/catering
+3. Calculate cost to set prices for retail/catering

-5. Use cost control techniques to balance revenue budget
+4. Use cost control techniques to balance revenue budget

-F. Implement Cost Effective Procedures
+F. Implement Cost Effective Policies Procedures

-1. Recommend cost saving purchasing practices
+1. Manage cost saving purchasing practices

 Click below to download a printable flyer with the information on this page.

-The latest version of the Exam Content Outline is dated 3-1-2021.
-If you are not seeing this version, please contact CBDM at 800-323-1908 or exam@CBDMonline.org for assistance.
+The Exam Content Outline is effective 03-01-2025.
+If you need assistance accessing these documents, please contact CBDM at 800-323-1908 or exam@CBDMonline.org.